 If this sounds like a familiar problem, you might be wondering about the different options available – so to help, here we talk about the different types of bathroom sinks you might encounter.

-Two main types of bathroom sink
+types of bathroom sink

 Here, we’ll break them down into these two categories and look at the different options that exist within each.

 1. Drop-in bathroom sink

 Drop-in sinks are among the most popular in part due to the fact that they are so easy to install.
 If you have an existing vanity, you can simply drop the sink into the hole, which makes fitting it a breeze.

 They often also come with their own faucet holes, something that facilitates fitting one of these sinks even further.